An Inexact Conditional Gradient Method for Constrained Bilevel Optimization: Proposed Method

 \section{Proposed Method}

-As we discussed in section \ref{sec:intro}, problem \ref{eq:bilevel} can be viewed as a single minimization problem $\min_{\bx\in\cX}\ell(\bx)$, however, solving such a problem is a challenging task due to the need for calculation of the lower-level problem's exact solution, a requirement for evaluating the objective function and/or its gradient.
-In particular, by utilizing Assumption \ref{assum:upper} and \ref{assum:lower}, it has been shown in \cite{ghadimi2018approximation} that the gradient of function $\ell(\cdot)$ can be expressed as
+As previously discussed in Section~\ref{sec:intro}, the bilevel problem presented in \eqref{eq:bilevel} can be conceptualized as a single-level minimization problem $\min_{\bx\in\cX}\ell(\bx)$.
+Given Assumptions~\ref{assum:upper}~and~\ref{assum:lower}, it can be shown that the gradient of the hyper-objective $\ell(\cdot)$ can be expressed as follows:

-To implement an iterative method to solve this problem using first-order information, at each iteration $k\geq 0$, one can replace $\by^*(\bx_k)$ with an estimated solution $\by_k$ to track the optimal trajectory of the lower-level problem.
-Such an estimation can be obtained by taking a single gradient descend step with respect to the lower-level objective function.
-Therefore, the inexact Frank-Wolfe method for the bilevel optimization problem \ref{eq:bilevel} takes the following main steps:

-Calculation of $G_k$ involves Hessian matrix inversion which is computationally costly and requires $\cO(m^3)$ operations.
-To avoid this cost one can reformulate linear minimization subproblem \eqref{eq:lmo-Gk} as

-When the constraint set $\cX$ is a polyhedron, the above-reformulated subproblem remains a linear program (LP) with $m$ additional constraints and $m$ additional variables.
-The resulting LP can be solved using existing algorithms such as interior-point (IP) methods \cite{karmarkar1984new}.
-However, there are two primary concerns with this approach.
-First, if the LMO over $\cX$ admits a closed-form solution, the new subproblem may not preserve this structure.
-Second, when $n=\Omega(m)$ IP methods require at most $\cO(m^\omega\log(m/\delta))$ steps at each iteration where $\delta>0$ is the desired accuracy and $\cO(m^\omega)$ is the time required to multiply two $m\times m$ matrices \cite{cohen2021solving,van2020deterministic}.
-Hence, the computational would be prohibitive for many practical settings, highlighting the pressing need for a more efficient algorithm.
+where $\bJ\by^*(\bx)=- \nabla^2_{yx}g(\bx,\by^*(\bx)) [\nabla^2_{yy}g(\bx,\by^*(\bx))]^{-1}$; see \cite{ghadimi2018approximation}.
+Implementing first-order methods for solving the single-level minimization problem poses a significant challenge due to the costly operation of matrix inversion and the requirement of finding the exact optimal solution for the lower-level problem.
+We further elaborate on these issues in the upcoming section and will discuss how our proposed method overcomes them.